THE HISTORY OF "THE BREAKFAST SERIAL"

-AS I STATED EARLIER, the original creator of the show, George Jennings, had started his own company selling 8-Tracks of Golden Age Shows from his vast collection on a retail level...but not "The Breakfast Serial" as he had never recorded & produced those shows in a format such as the one I created.
+AS I STATED EARLIER, the original creator of the show, George Jennings, had started his own company selling 8-Tracks of Golden Age Shows from his vast collection on a retail level...but not "The Breakfast Serial" itself as he had never recorded & produced those shows in a format such as the one I created.

 George's company was started in 1974 and called Electric Memory, Inc. He had great displays that were set-up for retail point-of-purchase sales of 8-Track Golden Age Shows like: "Sam Spade", "Fibber McGee & Molly", "Hop Harrigan", "Henry Aldrich", and many, many more.
 All were beautifully packaged.
 George was a good friend who died way too soon: March 15, 2007.